rhoskal/elm-dynamic-css-theme/README.md

 Use CSS3 variables to dynamically change the theme.

 ## Running
+1. Run nix shell with `nix-shell --pure`
-1. Install deps using `yarn install`
+2. Install deps using `yarn install`
-2. Run dev server using `yarn dev`
+3. Run dev server using `yarn dev`